simonpacis/WriteLater/README.md

 Working on fixing this permanently.

 ## What is this project?
-Essentially it is a minimal Markdown-file organizer and compiler.
+Essentially it is a Markdown-file compiler.
 You can refer to other Markdown files that will then be compiled into one single Markdown file when run through WriteLater.

 ## How did it come about, and how does it work?